-- 2 tsp fennel seed (crushed) helps release the natural oils and flavors
+- 2 teaspoon fennel seed (crushed) helps release the natural oils and flavors

-- 1 1/2 tbsp of good quality chili powder ( I like using San Antiono chili powder)
+- 1 ½ tablespoon of good quality chili powder ( I like using San Antiono chili powder)

 Finishing, pour the tomato sauce over the stuffed cabbage rolls making sure to cover each cabbage roll to help flavor them and protect them while cooking.

 Cover the casserole dish with aluminum foil.
 Bake @ 325 for around one hour or until the tenderness you enjoy.

 Cabbage Rolls Filling

 - ⅔ pound Ground Beef

 - 1 stalk Green Onion - add to processor

 - 1 stalk Green Onion - add once combine